RobbyLawrence/web-lava-demo/README.md

 - `app.js` — WebGL plumbing + UI wiring

 ## How to run
-Just open `index.html` in a modern browser.
-No build step, no dependencies.
+Clone repository and open `index.html` in a browser.

 ## Controls
 - **Mode**: switch between the composite lava and its building blocks (fBm, Voronoi, crack mask, warp).